TA-Din-RA/syntag-framework/README.md

 4. Parse the model response and extract the generated JSON data.
 5. Save a checkpoint to record the current generation progress.
 6. Store the generated data in a JSON file.

-### Design Features

-The data generation pipeline incorporates several reliability and efficiency mechanisms:

-#### 1. Checkpointing

-Each successfully generated batch is immediately saved to disk.
-If the generation process is interrupted (e.g., internet connectivity issues, API failures, or manual termination), the program can be restarted and will continue from the last saved checkpoint.

-#### 2. Batch Generation

-Instead of generating a single data instance per request, the framework generates multiple instances in a single API call, reducing the number of requests and improving overall efficiency.

-#### 3. Exponential Backoff

-When rate-limit errors (e.g., HTTP 429) or temporary failures occur, the framework automatically retries the request using an exponential backoff strategy.
-A small random delay (jitter) is added to prevent synchronized retries.

-#### 4. Request Delay

-A configurable delay is applied between successful requests to reduce the likelihood of hitting API rate limits.

-#### 5. Flexible JSON Parsing

-Since LLM responses may occasionally include additional text before or after the expected JSON output, the parser automatically extracts and validates only the JSON content.

 ### How to Run